zotonic/zotonic/doc/ref/modules/mod_filestore.rst

 processes.

 The filezcache keeps a presistent *disk_log* with a description of all files in the cache.
-This log is read on startup to repopulate the cache with files already present.
+This log is read on startup to repopulate the cache with already present files.
 For each file the size and a hash is stored to check cache consistency.

 The filezcache has a garbage collector.
-It keeps a pool of randomly selected cache entries, from which it will elect randomly processed to be garbage collected.
-The processes themselves will decide if they will be garbage collected or not.
+It keeps a pool of randomly selected cache entries, from which it will elect randomly processes to be garbage-collected.
+The processes themselves will decide if they will stop or not.

-After a cache process is garbage collected it will keep running for a short period to handle late incoming requests.
+After a cache process stops it will keep running for a short period to handle late incoming requests.

-Filezcache entries are started by the `mod_filestore` and filled by either moving a local uploaded file to the cache or by s3filez donwload processes.
+Filezcache entries are started by the `mod_filestore` and filled by either moving a local file to the cache or by s3filez donwload processes.